matthew-spire/AndroidInterviewQuestions/KotlinInterviewQuestions.md

   - Checked Exceptions: Kotlin does not have checked exceptions, making exception handling different compared to Java.
 <br></br>

-- **Kotlin Constructors**
-    - Primary Constructor: Declared in the class header and can be initialized with the `constructor` keyword.
-    - Secondary Constructor: Allows for the initialization of variables as well as the addition of logic to the class.
-Prefixed with the `constructor` keyword.
-<br></br>

-- **Iterating Over Data Structures in Kotlin**
-    - For Loop: Used to iterate over any data structure that provides an iterator.
-    - While Loop: Made up of a code block and a condition to be checked for each iteration.
-    - Do While Loop: Similar to the while loop, but the condition is evaluated after the execution of the block.
-<br></br>

-- **Concatenating Strings in Kotlin**
-    - Using String Interpolation: Substitute the strings in place of their placeholders in the initialization of the third string.
-    - Using the `+` or `plus()` operator: Concatenate two strings and store them in a third variable.
-    - Using StringBuilder: Append the first string and then the second string to a StringBuilder object.
-<br></br>

 - **Function Extension in Kotlin**: Allows users to define a method outside of the main class, providing a way to add or remove method functionality without altering the class itself.
 <br></br>